langdk/PDF-Info-Extractor/README.md

 + Click on app folder
 + Click on project-jfx jar file

-To make this I used a css template by Afsal Villan, Apache PDFBox library, and Auto-link.
+Project was made with Jfoenix material design library/ControlsFX, css template by Afsan Villan.
+PDF extraction used Apache PDFbox, and Auto-Link (https://github.com/robinst/autolink-java).